Aborigines Progressive Association: First incarnation

 The Aborigines Progressive Association (APA) was established in 1937 by William Ferguson and Jack Patten in Dubbo, New South Wales.
 Ferguson led a group in the western part of the state, while Patten assembled an alliance of activists in the north-east.
 Both wings of the APA were involved in political organisation, rallies, and protests in both Aboriginal communities and reserves and major NSW centres such as Sydney.
+The Association was financed by the Sydney businessman William John Miles.

 In 1938 the APA organised the Day of Mourning on Australia Day (26 January) of that year to protest the lack of basic human rights available to Aborigines.
 It was held at the Australian Hall, Sydney.
 The APA was joined by the Melbourne-based Australian Aborigines' League in staging the Day of Mourning to draw attention to the treatment of Aborigines and to demand full citizenship and equal rights.
 Ferguson, APA’s organising secretary, said of the planned national day of mourning: "The aborigines do not want protection...
 We have been protected for 150 years, and look what has become of us.
 Scientists have studied us and written books about us as though we were some strange curiosities, but they have not prevented us from contracting tuberculosis and other diseases, which have wiped us out in thousands."

 The APA was wound down in 1944.